OnurCabuk1/excell_project/README.md

 The Excel file is large and cannot be previewed directly on GitHub.
 Please download the file from the `master` branch to explore the dashboard and analysis.

 Feel free to explore and modify the file for further insights!

-Feel free to explore and modify the file for further insights!